telerik/xaml-docs/controls/dragdropmanager/behaviors/gridviewandtreeview.md

 >Please note that the examples in this tutorial are showcasing the Telerik [Fluent theme]({%slug common-styling-appearance-fluent-theme%}).
 In the [Setting a Theme]({%slug styling-apperance-implicit-styles-overview%}) article, you can find more information on how to set an application-wide theme.

-First, we will specify the following ViewModels and custom drag-drop behaviors, which are going to be used to populate the RadGridView and RadTreeView controls.
+First, we will specify the following classes, which are going to be used to populate the RadGridView and RadTreeView controls.

 * __Product__: A class that will be our business object.
-The RadGridView will be bound to an ObservableCollection of Product.
+The RadGridView will be bound to an ObservableCollection of Products.
 * __Category__: A class that will be used as a group for the Product.
 This class will have a collection of Products.
 It will be used to show hierarchy in the RadTreeView.
 * __MainViewModel__: The main ViewModel class of the application.
 * __DropIndicationDetails__: A helper class that will hold information for the current dragged item, current drag over item and current drop position.